Workshop: Towards a better harmonization of snow observations, modeling and data assimilation in Europe, 30 - 31 October 2018

 Chair: Ekaterina Kurzeneva (Finnish Meteorological Institute, Finland), Carlo De Michele (Politecnico di Milano, Italy).

 This session is about how snow observations are used through data assimilation techniques to improve forecasting for different applications.
 We welcome contributions showing reviews and perspectives in the domain of DA, inter-comparisons of techniques or progress towards standardization of the methods.

-5. Representation of errors in NWP, hydrological and climate models
+5. Session on Representation of errors in NWP, hydrological and climate models

 6. Intercomparison of snow models and future of snow modeling across disciplines